Corporate Governance Code

 The Board has Four Executive Directors and Three Non-Executive Directors (including the Chairman).

-The Board considers that of its three Non-Executive Directors, two of those are independent based on the FRC code however they are all considered independent in terms of character and judgement in how they conduct their roles in accordance with the QCA code, giving a balance between Executive Directors and Non-Executive Directors.
+The Board considers that of its three Non-Executive Directors, all are considered independent based on the FRC code.
 Further details are given in the Board structure section of the site Board of Directors (solidstateplc.com) and Board Committees (solidstateplc.com).

-The Board has an established committee structure, with an Executive Committee, Audit Committee, and Remuneration Committee.
+The Board has an established committee structure, with an Audit Committee, a Remuneration Committee and a Nominations Committee.
 The Audit and Remuneration Committees are comprised of Non-Executive Directors.

 The Company’s Corporate Governance Statement (available on the website) provides further details, including how the Board evaluates its own performance.